High-Fidelity Quantum Information Transmission Using a Room-Temperature Nonrefrigerated Lossy Microwave Waveguide: System

-where $t=\frac{l}{v_g}$ is the interaction/propagation time, $l$ is the waveguide length, and $v_g$ is the group velocity of the $TE_{10}$ mode.
-Using the solution in Eq. \ref{eq1} and the quantum Langevin noise properties, one can show that the number of photons of the $TE_{10}$ mode at the output of the rectangular waveguide is given by:
+The solution in Eq. (\ref{eq1}) can be used in conjuction with the noise properties to determine the number of photons of the $TE_{10}$ mode at the output port of the waveguide (see Appendix B):

-Here, the first term is the number of $TE_{10}$ signal photons (denoted $M_s$), while the second term is the number of thermally generated noise photons (denoted $M_n$).

-Fig. 2 (a) shows the signal-to-noise ratio (defined by $SNR=\frac{M_s}{M_n}$) and the number of thermally generated photons ($M_n$) calculated against the waveguide length.
-Here, an aluminium rectangular waveguide of $5$ cm width and $2.5$ cm height is considered at $20^o$ $C$.
-As shown in Fig.2 (a), the number of thermally generated noise photons increases with the waveguide length.
-However, this number saturates at a specific sufficiently large waveguide length ($500$ m in the current case).
-In contrast, the SNR continuously decreases with increasing waveguide length due to attenuation.
-Having an SNR greater than $0$ dB is essential to suppress noise in many techniques \cite{Engineering9}.
-Fig. 2 (b) shows the SNRs for different frequencies when considering two different initial numbers of transmitted signal photons.
-As expected, the SNR can be maintained greater than $0$ dB by having shorter waveguide lengths.
-However, longer lengths with SNRs greater than $0dB$ can be maintained by providing a larger initial number of transmitted photons.
+The first term in Eq. (\ref{eq2}) is the number of $TE_{10}$ signal photons, the second term includes the source-generated noise photons and the added preamplification noise photons, and the last term is the dissipation-fluctuation induced noise photons.
+As can be observed from Eq. (\ref{eq2}), the noise contribution at the receiver is significant.
+Hence, coherent signal transmission requires implementing a scheme for noise suppression.
+This task is challenging without waveguide cooling to the cryogenic temperatures.